sarahgoodwin93/wild-swim-scotland/README.md

 # Introduction

-Wild Swim Scotland is a site for the community of wild swimmers within Scotland to connect and to organise group swim.
-The staff users will post upcoming swims so that their community can sign up for a swim, view their upcoming swims and connect with each other through reviews.
+Wild Swim Scotland is a site for the community of wild swimmers within Scotland to connect and find out about upcoming swims they may wish to participate in.
+The staff users will post upcoming swims so that their community can join a swim, and site users can go back to the site to view their upcoming swims.

 The site is aimed at all wild swimmers around Scotland and hopes to help build a sense of community for these lovers of the cold!